Astyrrean/LiveSplit_files_for_AX/README.md

 ## Contributing authors

-CMDR Abexuro, Discord: Abex#5089: Original creator for Eye of the Odyssey CMDR alterNERDtive: Major overhaul of several systems and general "professionalization" of the code, initial README.md file CMDR Mechan: Adaptation to general speedrunning, inclusion of netLog parsing, adding icons, updates to README.md file CMDR Orodruin: Update for EotO and adaptation to Ceres Trials
+- CMDR Abexuro, Discord: Abex#5089: Original creator for Eye of the Odyssey;
+- CMDR alterNERDtive: Major overhaul of several systems and general "professionalization" of the code, initial README.md file;
+- CMDR Mechan: Adaptation to general speedrunning, inclusion of netLog parsing, adding icons, updates to README.md file;
+- CMDR Orodruin: Update for EotO and adaptation to Ceres Trials.